 - Ponte Vecchio: It’s the most famous bridge of Florence built at the narrowest part of the Arno.
 It’s the only remaining bridge to have houses and shops on it and the only bridge spared by the bombing during the WWII.

 - Chiesa dei Santi Apostoli: It is one of the Florentine churches that mostly has kept its medieval style inside, situated in Piazza del Limbo.

 - San Jacopo sopr’Arno: The church was built in the 10th-11th centuries in Romanesque style and has a great historical importance.
-According to the Renaissance art historian Giorgio Vasari, Filippo Brunelleschi built here a chapel, the Ridolfi Chapel, in which he studied, in smaller scale, architectural elements later used in his famous dome of Santa Maria del Fiore.
+According to the Renaissance art historian Giorgio Vasari, Filippo Brunelleschi built here a chapel, the Ridolfi Chapel, in which he studied, in smaller scale, architectural elements later used in his famous Cathedral of Santa Maria del Fiore.
 The chapel is now destroyed.